bitcoinerlab/descriptors/README.md

 Here, `psbt` is an instance of a [bitconjs-lib Psbt class](https://github.com/bitcoinjs/bitcoinjs-lib), `txHex` is the hex string that serializes the previous transaction, and `vout` is an integer corresponding to the output index of the descriptor in the previous transaction.
 The method returns a number that corresponds to the input number that this descriptor will take in the `psbt`.

-The `finalizePsbt()` method is used to add the unlocking script (scriptWitness or scriptSig) that satisfies the spending condition to the transaction, effectively finalizing the Psbt.
-This method is called with the following syntax:
+The `finalizePsbt()` method is the final step in adding the unlocking script (scriptWitness or scriptSig) that satisfies the spending condition to the transaction, effectively finalizing the Psbt.
+It should be called after all necessary signing operations have been completed.
+The syntax for calling this method is as follows:

 ```javascript
 descriptor.finalizePsbt({ index, psbt });
 ```

-Here, index is the inputIndex obtained from the updatePsbt() method and psbt is an instance of a bitcoinjs-lib Psbt object.
+Here, `index` is the `inputIndex` obtained from the `updatePsbt()` method and `psbt` is an instance of a bitcoinjs-lib `Psbt` object.

 ### keyExpressions and scriptExpressions